 April 15, 2005: The day Richard Gasquet ended Roger Federer’s 25-match winning streak

 Every day, Tennis Majors looks back at the biggest matches in tennis history.
-On April 15, 2005, Richard Gasquet upset Roger Federer at the Monte-Carlo Masters to end the Swiss’ 25-match winning streak
+On April 15, 2005, Richard Gasquet saved three match points in a deciding set tiebreak to upset the undisputed world No 1 Roger Federer

 What happened exactly on that day?

 Roger Federer, born in 1981, was the undisputed world No 1 for over a year.
-In his early years, Federer had performed well since his first professional matches.
-His mind-blowing game amazed the world tennis and soon, he was proclaimed as the future world No 1.
-Expectations grew even bigger when, at the age of 19, he defeated the seven-time Wimbledon champion, Pete Sampras himself, in the fourth round of the Championships in 2001 (7-6, 5-7, 6-4, 6-7, 7-5).
+In his early years, Federer had performed well and his mind-blowing game amazed the world of tennis with many proclaiming him as the future world No 1.
+Expectations grew even bigger when, at the age of 19, he defeated the seven-time Wimbledon champion, Pete Sampras, in the fourth round of The Championships in 2001 (7-6, 5-7, 6-4, 6-7, 7-5).
 However, young Federer was very emotional and didn’t cope very well with this pressure.
 Entering the top 10 in June 2002, his record in major events didn’t match his talent yet: in his first 16 Grand Slam appearances, he never made it past the quarter-finals.
-In July 2003, he claimed his first major crown at Wimbledon, defeating Mark Philippoussis in the final (7-6, 6-2, 7-6).
+In July 2003, he finally began to live up to some of those lofty expectations as he claimed his first major title at Wimbledon, defeating Mark Philippoussis in the final (7-6, 6-2, 7-6).

 Federer’s confidence and his hold on the Tour grew relentlessly, despite an early loss at the US Open.
 In the 2003 Masters Cup final, he delivered a masterclass to edge Andre Agassi (6-3, 6-0, 6-4), and even though he finished the year as world No 2, behind Andy Roddick, most of the pundits agreed that it was just a matter of time before he would reach the top spot.
 It happened in February 2004, after the Swiss claimed his first Australian Open title (defeating Marat Safin in the final, 7-6, 6-4, 6-2), and he heavily dominated the game in the following months, triumphing at both Wimbledon (defeating Andy Roddick in the final, 4-6, 7-5, 7-6, 6-4) and the US Open, where he punished Lleyton Hewitt (6-0, 7-6, 6-0).
 Federer finished the year in style, successfully defending his title at the Masters Cup (defeating Hewitt again, 6-3, 6-2).
 In the first months of 2005, his only disappointment came at the Australian Open, where he was edged by Safin in the semi-finals, in one of the most exciting matches in the tournament’s history (5-7, 6-4, 5-7, 7-6, 9-7).
 After that, he won four consecutive tournaments, including the Indian Wells and Miami Masters 1000 events.

 Located at the top of the Rocher de Monaco, with a unique overview of the Mediterranean Sea, the Monte-Carlo Country Club has hosted one of the oldest international tennis tournaments since 1928.
-Usually considered as the start of the clay-court season, it was a part of the ATP Masters 1000 category.
-Amongst its former champions, there was a long list of clay-court legends, such as Bjorn Borg, Guillermo Vilas, Ivan Lendl, Mats Wilander, Sergi Bruguera, and Gustavo Kuerten.
+Usually considered to be the start of the European clay-court season, it is part of the ATP Masters 1000 category.
+Amongst its former champions, there was a long list of clay-court legends, including Bjorn Borg, Guillermo Vilas, Ivan Lendl, Mats Wilander, Sergi Bruguera, and Gustavo Kuerten.

-Even though he was only ranked No 101 in the world, “Richie” arrived at Monte-Carlo with more confidence than he ever had, having claimed back-to-back ATP Challenger titles in Barletta and Napoli.
+Even though he was only ranked No 101 in the world, “Richie” arrived at Monte-Carlo with more confidence than he ever had, having won back-to-back ATP Challenger titles in Barletta and Napoli.
 In his first two rounds, he defeated two Spanish clay-court specialists, Guillermo Garcia-Lopez (6-2, 6-0) and Felix Mantilla (7-5, 6-1).
-In the third round, he eliminated Nikolay Davydenko, world No 16 (4-6, 7-5, 6-2), to set up a quarter-final clash with world No 1 Roger Federer, who seemed almost unbeatable at the time.
+In the third round, he eliminated world No 16 Nikolay Davydenko (4-6, 7-5, 6-2) to set up a quarter-final clash with world No 1 Roger Federer, who seemed almost invincbile at the time.

-On the day of Prince Rainier’s funeral, although the Swiss started with an early break, it soon appeared that the young Frenchman had the skills to challenge him.
+On the day of Prince Rainier’s funeral, the Swiss started with an early break but it soon appeared that the young Frenchman had the skills to challenge him.
 Soon, the Monte-Carlo crowd watched with amazement as the youngster pushed Federer into a tiebreak, with his exquisite down-the-line backhands and spectacular volleys.
-However, when the world No 1 easily won the tiebreak, 7-1, the spectators probably thought that Gasquet had fought bravely, but had probably missed his opportunity.
+However, when the world No 1 easily won the tiebreak, 7-1, the spectators probably thought that the brave Gasquet had probably missed his opportunity.

 “He played great in the second and the beginning of the third,” Federer said, according to The New York Times.
 “He really played into this zone where you had the feeling there was no more you could do.
 That’s a bit how I felt, but I will have to play him more often to see how consistent he is, but he definitely played a great match today.”

 In the semi-finals, Gasquet would face another rising teenage star, Rafael Nadal.
-After a huge battle, he would be defeated in three sets, 6-7, 6-4, 6-3.
+After an epic battle, he would be defeated in three sets, 6-7, 6-4, 6-3.
 A few weeks later, in Hamburg, the young Frenchman would reach his first ATP Masters 1000 final, but this time, Federer would take his revenge, 6-3, 7-5, 7-6.
-At Roland-Garros, Gasquet would arrive with high expectations, but he would run into Nadal, the future champion, in the third round, and lose in straight sets (6-4, 6-3, 6-2).
+At Roland-Garros, Gasquet would arrive with high expectations, but he would run into Nadal, the eventual champion that year, in the third round, and lose in straight sets (6-4, 6-3, 6-2).
 A few days later, the same Nadal would put an end to Federer’s bid for a first Roland-Garros crown, defeating him in the semi-finals (6-3, 4-6, 6-4, 6-3) and then beat Mariano Puerta in the final (6-7, 6-3, 6-1, 7-5).

 Despite his amazing results at such a young age, Gasquet would never be as successful as Federer or Nadal.
-He would still climb as high as world No 7, claiming 15 titles and reaching the semi-finals in three Grand Slam events, twice at Wimbledon (2007, 2015) and once at the US Open (2013).
+He would still climb as high as No 7 in the world rankings, claim 16 titles and reach the semi-finals in three Grand Slam events, twice at Wimbledon (2007, 2015) and once at the US Open (2013).